 - Collection Sidequest: Within each area is a chest containing a collection box for that area.
 By giving it to the Magic Association NPC, then filling out the collection by donating several items from that area, you unlock a permanent stat bonus shared by every character in your team.

 - Crapsaccharine World: In spite of the game's vibrant environment, the game's story can become very dark, with NPCs getting killed by monsters or turned into demons.
+The game takes place after four years when a cataclysm known as Mezio Diena resulted in countless deaths and the survivors barely clinging onto their daily lives, which doesn't help that monsters suddenly became much more violent.

 - Crosshair Aware: Early boss battles (and certain enemies in the field) telegraph their attacks with glowing red danger zones or arrow paths.
 As you progress, however, boss attacks speed up, and bosses start dispensing with the warning zones entirely.